 - When are student employees paid?
 Payroll Schedule

 - How does a student set up direct deposit?
 Students must complete a direct deposit form and submit to Payroll Office - JH Basement, Room 052.

 - Where does a student pick up their paper checks?
 Students can pick up their paychecks in Student Accounts (JH 102).

 - If you wish to give your student employees raises or increase hourly pay, you must submit a Status Change Formstack form (above) to HR.

-- Yes.
-Please download this guide to see how to enter your student employees' hours for them.
-However we strongly encourage you as the supervisor to be sure your student employees are filling in their own timesheets.
+However ,we strongly encourage you, as the supervisor, to be sure your student employees are filling in their own timesheets.

 Please review the required steps via our Guide for Hiring International Students.